Basic Usage Examples

 const result = await response.json();

-console.log(result.explanation);Example Explanation
+console.log(result.summary);Example Explanation

 Array Manipulation